chrisyoung/hecks-archive/README.md

 	$ hecks help

-	hecks build                                            # build and install the hecks gem hecks console                                          # REPL with domain helpers hecks generate:domain_object -t, --type=[OBJECT_TYPE]  # Generate Domain Objects hecks help [COMMAND]                                   # Describe available commands or one specific command hecks new                                              # Create a new Domain hecks test                                             # Regenerate the examples and run the spec
+	hecks build                                            # build and install the hecks gem hecks console                                          # REPL with domain helpers hecks generate:domain_object -t, --type=[OBJECT_TYPE]  # Generate Domain Objects hecks generate:resource_server                         # Generate A Resource Server for a domain hecks help [COMMAND]                                   # Describe available commands or one specific command hecks new                                              # Create a new Domain hecks test                                             # Regenerate the examples and run the specs

 ### Create a HECKS file in an empty project directory:
 	Hecks::DomainBuilder.build "pizza_builder" do |pizza_builder|